mdrijoanmaruf/ProFast_Client_P5/README.md

 **[Visit ProFast Live](https://profast.rijoan.com)**

 ## 📋 Overview
 ProFast is a comprehensive parcel delivery platform that enables users to send, track, and manage their parcels with ease.
-The application features a modern dashboard, secure payment integration, and real-time tracking capabilities.
+The application features a modern dashboard, secure payment integration, real-time tracking capabilities, and a complete admin system for managing riders and assignments.
+Built with modern web technologies, ProFast provides both customers and administrators with powerful tools to handle delivery operations efficiently.

 ## ✨ Key Features